reactjs/react.dev/src/content/reference/react/cache.md

 <Note>

-The optimization of caching return values based on inputs is known as [*memoization*](https://en.wikipedia.org/wiki/Memoization).
+The optimization of caching return values based on inputs is known as [_memoization_](https://en.wikipedia.org/wiki/Memoization).
 We refer to `cachedFn` as a memoized function.

 </Note>

 #### Caveats {/*caveats*/}

-[//]: # (TODO: add links to Server/Client Component reference once https://github.com/reactjs/react.dev/pull/6177 is merged)
+[//]: # 'TODO: add links to Server/Client Component reference once https://github.com/reactjs/react.dev/pull/6177 is merged'

-* `cache` is recommended for Server Components only.
+- `cache` is recommended for Server Components only.
 There are plans to introduce `cache` for Client Components but it is not recommended today.
-* React will invalidate the cache for a memoized function across server requests.
+- React will invalidate the cache for a memoized function across server requests.
-* Each call to `cache` creates a new function.
+- Each call to `cache` creates a new function.
 This means that wrapping `cache` around the same function multiple times will return different memoized functions and they will not share the same cache.
-* The benefit of `cache` is to skip duplicate work by sharing a cache.
+- The benefit of `cache` is to skip duplicate work by sharing a cache.
 To promote cache sharing, `cachedFn`, should be defined in a scope that is accessible to multiple components.
 In most cases, this means calling `cache` and defining the memoized function in the global scope.
-* Cache access only occurs during a component render.
+- Cache access only occurs during a component render.
 This means a call to `cachedFn` outside of a Server Component will not update or use the cache.
-* `cachedFn` will also cache errors.
+- `cachedFn` will also cache errors.
 If `fn` throws an error for certain arguments, it will be cached, and re-thrown when `cachedFn` is called with those arguments.

 ---